WTy-2/spec/Old/spec.md

 #### Tuple -> Record

-Tuple-to-record conversions in WTy2 can be perfomed implicitly.
+Tuple-to-record conversions in WTy2 can be performed implicitly.
 Elements of the tuple are matched with fields of the record based on position (i.e: the first element of the tuple is attempted to be matched with the first field of the record and so on).
 If the tuple is larger than the record, the conversion fails.
 If the record is larger than the tuple, all remaining, unmatched fields must have defaults and are initialised with them.

 #### Record -> Tuple